-Before you get set to print few hundred copies of your brochure, make sure that you’ve achieved what you set out to do with it.
-Ask yourself, and a few of your team members and/or customers, these questions:
+Before you get set to print a few hundred copies of your brochure, make sure that you’ve achieved what you set out to do with it.
+Ask yourself a few questions.
+Also, get an external opinion from your stakeholders based on these questions:

 - Is the design distinctive?
-Does it get your attention?
+Does it get a viewer’s attention?

 - Does the design guide the reader to the CTA(s)?

 - Is the brochure on brand and on point throughout?

 - Are all of the images and elements necessary?
 Does everything feel like it’s in its place?
 Or does anything feel cluttered?

 - Is the tone of the copy aligned with your brand’s tone of communication?

 After reviewing your content and design, discuss your printing options with your printer.
 Be sure to ask about any specialty processes like embossing that can add an unforgettable touch!